 I’m still not hitchhiking.
 I guess I just got lazy and tired of the cultural misunderstandings.
 But I really miss the practicality of it when I try to find the bus to Sari.
-I read that there’s several ones a day but I can’t even find the station.
-A random lady giving me a cookie on the middle of the street only slightly improves my mood.
-And I’m finally saved when a local person out of nowhere steps up to me and asks if I need help in English.
+I read that there are several a day but I can’t even find the bus station.
+A random lady giving me a cookie in the middle of the street only slightly improves my mood.
+And I’m finally saved when a local person comes up to me out of nowhere and asks if I need help in English.
 I guess in a place like Tehran you can never be truly lost for too long.

-Being picked up from the bus station by my couchsurfing host is a reminder that the overbearing Iranian hospitality does have its perks.
-The guy super friendly, in the evening over a glass of wine we talk about our favorite books and his plans for the future.
+Being picked up from the bus station in Sari by my couchsurfing host is a reminder that overbearing Iranian hospitality does have its perks.
+The guy is super friendly.
+In the evening over a glass of wine we talk about our favorite books and his plans for the future.

-Despite having a fascinating history, there is not much to see in Gonbad.
-Its biggest, and only tourist attraction is an old tower in the center but entering it doesn’t seem like it’s worth the entrance cost, there is also a slight trace of on old war on the edge of the town which my couchsurfing host tells me might be a remnant of the Great Wall of Gonbad.
+Despite it having a fascinating history, there is not much to see in Gonbad.
+Its biggest, and only tourist attraction is an old tower in the center but entering it doesn’t seem like it’s worth the entrance price.
+There is also the slight trace of an old wall on the edge of the town which my couchsurfing host tells me might be a remnant of the Great Wall of Gonbad.
 I do get super lucky though when a friend of my couchsurfing host offers to drive me around the area’s beautiful countryside.